lsm/genji/README.md

     - http client helper *
     - base64 encoder/decoder borrowed from [webtoolkit.info](http://www.webtoolkit.info/)

+## Terminology
+Here describes how we categorize different functionalities and why.

+### Pattern
+General solutions for generic problems.
+Module in this subdirectory **MUST NOT** have dependencies other than nodejs and other modules under this directory.

 ## How To Contribute
 This readme was first time written after read the great post [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) of [Tom Preston-Werner](http://tom.preston-werner.com/).
 So, this readme is a brief description about what the project it's and what it will become in the future.
-If you have an idea which will **dramatically** change the direction of the project, you could `fork` the project, `put` the idea in this readme and `send` out a pull request.
+If you have an idea which will **dramatically** change the direction of the project or the effect is long-term, you could `fork` the project, `put` the idea in this readme and `send` out a pull request.
 If you have more specific suggestion or features want to implement, then you can put them in file **CHANGELOG.md** under an existent version or create a new version if you think make sense,